GoogleChrome/web-vitals/README.md

 ## Browser Support

-The `web-vitals` code has been tested and will run without error in all major browsers for the past 30 months ([Baseline Widely Available](https://web.dev/baseline)).
-However, some of the APIs required to capture these metrics are currently only available in Chromium-based browsers (e.g. Chrome, Edge, Opera, Samsung Internet).
+The `web-vitals` code is tested in Chrome, Firefox, and Safari.
+In addition, all JavaScript features used in the code are part of ([Baseline Widely Available](https://web.dev/baseline)), and thus should run without error in all versions of these browsers released within the last 30 months.

+However, some of the APIs required to capture these metrics are currently only available in Chromium-based browsers (e.g. Chrome, Edge, Opera, Samsung Internet), which means in some browsers those metrics will not be reported.

 Browser support for each function is as follows: